-- (5) These shares represent one third of the restricted stock units awarded to Mr. Tiede upon his election as a corporate officer.
-The initial grant of 10,000 shares was issued on February 4, 2009, and vests in three increments on the third, fourth and fifth anniversary of the grant.
-The shares were credited with dividend equivalents during the vesting period.
-These figures represent the shares and dividend equivalents that vested on the third anniversary of the grant in 2012.
-Mr. Tiede elected to defer receipt of all of these shares until six months following separation of service from the Company and elected a payout option of one, two or three annual installments.
-Deferred shares are also shown in Column (b) of the "2012 Nonqualified Deferred Compensation" table on page 49. - (6) Based on the closing stock price on the date of vesting.
+- (3) PCSUs that vested for the 2012-2014 long-term incentive performance period that ended on December 31, 2014.
+Performance criteria for the 2012-2014 performance cycle vested at 44% of target PCSUs.
+To encourage retention, the plan provides that if less than 50% of target PCSUs vest, then the difference between what actually vests and 50% of target PCSUs, vests in two equal amounts at the end of the fourth and fifth year of the plan, or at the end of 2015 and 2016 respectively, subject to the participant's continued employment for that period.
+The plan provisions are discussed on page 30. - (4) One third of the RSUs awarded to Mr. Tiede and Mr. Coker upon their election as corporate officers.
+The initial grants of 10,000 RSUs were issued on February 4, 2009, and vest in three increments on the third, fourth and fifth anniversary of the grant.
+The RSUs were credited with dividend equivalents during the vesting period.
+These figures represent the RSUs and dividend equivalents that vested on the fifth anniversary of the grant in 2014.
+Mr. Tiede and Mr. Coker elected to defer receipt of all of these RSUs until six months following separation of service from the Company and elected a payout option of one, two or three annual installments.
+Deferred shares are also shown in Column (b) of the "2014 Nonqualified Deferred Compensation" table on page 48. - (5) Based on the closing stock price on the date of vesting.